icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "The name in the name/value pair of a link structure was found more than once."
 }
 ```
-    3. If the JSON name _media_ exists, the allowed values are: screen, tty, tv, projection, handheld, print, braille, embossed, speech, and all.
+    3. Test case [-10603](#id-testCase-10603){ #id-testCase-10603 }: If the JSON name _media_ exists, the allowed values are: screen, tty, tv, projection, handheld, print, braille, embossed, speech, and all.
 ``` json
 {
   "code": -10603,